cryotools/matilda/docs/testing.md

 - zero-glacier and fixed-glacier public simulation paths;
 - non-negative stores and fluxes where physically required;
 - calendar completeness, deterministic repetition, and input immutability;
+- glacier loss during the first annual geometry update;
-- one model evaluation initiated through `mspot`.
+- model evaluations initiated through `mspot`, including glacier-only sampling.

 The runoff series used by the `mspot` test is synthetic and non-constant.
 Its only purpose is to exercise unit conversion, alignment, and objective-function